elibenporat/learn-to-code-rust-baseball/articles/01 - Foundations.md

 * Signed integer: Positive or negative integer.
 * Unsigned integer: Positive integer.
-* Floting point number: Positiive or negative number with decimal points.
+* Floating point number: Positive or negative number with decimal points.
 * Booleans: 0 for false, 1 for true.

 Integers are always aligned to power of 2 bytes, so they are either 8, 16, 32, 64 or 128 bits in length.
 We use ```u``` to signify unsigned (positive) or ```i``` for integers that may positive or negative.
 So a 64 bit positive-only (unsigned) integer will be a ```u64``` compared to the signed version ```i64```.